Wrapped Velas Hits 24-Hour Volume of $88.45 (WVLX)

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM ET on December 30th.
-One Wrapped Velas coin can now be purchased for $0.0220 or 0.00000079 BTC on popular exchanges.
-Wrapped Velas has a market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
-In the last seven days, Wrapped Velas has traded flat against the U.S. dollar.
+Wrapped Velas (WVLX) traded flat against the dollar during the 1-day period ending at 0:00 AM Eastern on January 5th.
+Over the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+One Wrapped Velas coin can currently be bought for $0.0220 or 0.00000079 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.